Age Verification

 See also

-• STI — Sexually Transmitted Infection
+• STI — Sexually Transmitted Infection — sexually transmitted infection.

-These definitions serve for general orientation in the Swiss erotic industry.
-If you have legal or medical questions, contact a specialist (see contact points) or a specialist.
+These definitions are intended to provide general guidance within the Swiss adult entertainment industry.
+For legal or medical questions, please contact a specialized agency (see Resources) or a specialist.

-← Back to the dictionary
+← Back to the Glossary